Everyday (The Oak Ridge Boys song)

 "Everyday" is a song written by Dave Loggins and J.D.
-Martin, and recorded by American country music group The Oak Ridge Boys.
+Martin, and recorded by The Oak Ridge Boys.
 It was released in July 1984 as the first single from their Greatest Hits 2 compilation album.
 The song was The Oak Ridge Boys' tenth number one country single.
-The single went to number one for one week and spent thirteen weeks on the country chart.
+It was at number one for a week and spent thirteen weeks on the country chart.

 Music video

-This music video was filmed at the Tennessee Performing Arts Center in Downtown Nashville in 1984.
+The music video was filmed at the Tennessee Performing Arts Center in Nashville.